FirespriteLtd/website/site/content/news/firesprite-talks-about-the-legacy-of-studio-liverpool.md

 ![Firesprite Games Studio](/images/uploads/studioimage.jpg "Firesprite Games Studio")

-Graeme said, “What we did at Studio Liverpool was deliver defining experiences on new consoles.
+Talking more about the challenges in development for bleeding edge hardware, Graeme said, “What we did at Studio Liverpool was deliver defining experiences on new consoles.
 That’s a fine art because you’re developing toward something that isn’t a fixed platform, something that doesn’t even exist, so you’ve got to come up with a whole mindset that allows you to sort of hit the moving target as it goes through.”

 You can read [the whole interview over at The Sixth Axis.](https://www.thesixthaxis.com/2018/07/23/how-firesprite-are-keeping-studio-liverpools-spirit-alive/)